vanilophp/docs/payments.md

 ## Payments

 Payments in the system are separate entities and are stored in the `payments` table.
 Each record/entity represents a single payment transaction.
-Transaction - not in the technical but in its trivial meaning - ie. a payment can represent:
+Such a transaction (not in the technical but in its trivial meaning) can represent various forms of payments:

 - A single online payment attempt - can be pending, successful, failed, etc
 - A single bank transfer payment - can be pending, paid, timed out, etc
 - A single cash payment
 - A single refund - partial or complete refund

+All payments have a status, and they have a lifecycle - from start until finish.
+This lifecycle can span from as low as a few seconds (eg. one click payments) until as high as months, for example B2B Wire Transfer payments.

 Payments are always bound to payables - typically orders - via a polymorphic relationship, therefore you can handle payments of any eloquent model that implements the payable interface.

+Payables can have one or more payments, depending on the course of the event.

 Payments have `amount`, `currency` and `amount_paid` fields.
 The amount is the amount intended to be paid, whereas the `amount_paid` is the amount that has actually been captured.
 Amount paid is